Teredo

 How do I enable Teredo?

-If the previous command gave you the Disabled output, open an command propmpt as administrator, type in the following commands:
+If the previous command gave you the Disabled output, open an command prompt as administrator, type in the following commands:

 • reg add HKLM\System\CurrentControlSet\Services\Tcpip6\Parameters /v DisabledComponents /t REG_DWORD /d 0x0